-9. Issues that may have affected your property
+Issues that may have affected your property

-a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
-Are you aware of the existence of asbestos in your property?
-No If you have answered yes, please give details:
+If you have answered yes, is the damage the subject of any outstanding insurance claim?

+No. Are you aware of the existence of asbestos in your property?
+Select b.
+Are you aware of the existence of asbestos in If you have answered yes, please give details: